Unique, meaningful and oh so special

 I’d love to hear your story

 Alex’s family had clubbed together to buy her a piece of jewellery for her 21st birthday.
 Alex was still travelling at the time and having chatted, we decided that it would be lovely to have a piece to remind her about her “around the world” adventures.
-Alex had mentioned to me about her time volunteering with turtles in Hawaii and the result was this piece.
+Alex had mentioned to me about her time volunteering with turtles in Hawaii and the result was this bespoke pendant.
 Handmade in recycled sterling silver, the detail was drawn on by hand and acid etched.
 It was set with an ethically sourced green agate from Brazil.

 Andy came to see me as he was looking for a special gift for his wife.
 The design is based on the home they lived in for many years and all the memories that it held.
 The tree is the one they could see from their window along with the wildlife that visited their garden.
-This necklace was created in sterling silver, each bird and animal is acid etched onto the silver in relief, before being oxidised to give contrast.
+This bespoke necklace was created in sterling silver, each bird and animal is acid etched onto the silver in relief, before being oxidised to give contrast.
 The reverse is stamped with locations close to where they live.

 Liz came to see me with her Mum’s engagement ring.
 We sat and talked about her memories of her Mum and finally settled on a design that reminded Liz of her Mum’s favourite flower, the peony.
-The ring was created in platinum and each of the flowers is set with one of the stones from the original engagement ring.
+This bespoke ring was created in platinum and each of the flowers is set with one of the stones from the original engagement ring.

 Francis and Elise wanted to create an engagement ring that held memories of Francis proposal with a ring made from rush.
 Elise also wanted to honour the memory of her Grandmother by using details of her Grandmothers ring.
-We worked together to design a ring that has elements of both, that is delicate, clean, modern and sustainable.
+We worked together to design a bespoke ring that has elements of both, that is delicate, clean, modern and sustainable.